UBC-CIC/commit2act/README.md

 # High Level Architecture

 The following architecture diagram illustrates the various AWS components utliized to deliver the solution.
-For an in-depth explanation of the frontend and backend stacks, refer to [Architecture Deep Dive](docs/ArchitectureDeepDive.md).
+For an in-depth explanation of the frontend and backend stacks, refer to the [Architecture Deep Dive](docs/ArchitectureDeepDive.md).

 ![alt text](docs/images/architecture-diagram.png)

 # Deployment Guide

-To deploy this solution, please follow our [Deployment Guide](docs/DeploymentGuide.md)
+To deploy this solution, please follow the steps laid out in the [Deployment Guide](docs/DeploymentGuide.md)

 # User Guide

-For instructions on how to use the web app interface, refer to [Web App User Guide](docs/UserGuide.md).
+For instructions on how to navigate the web app interface, refer to the [Web App User Guide](docs/UserGuide.md).

 # Files And Directories